King's Printer: Saskatchewan

+Northwest Territories

+The official printer of the Northwest Territories is known as the Territorial Printer.

+Nunavut

+The official printer is known as the Nunavut Official Editor/Territorial Printer.

 Yukon

 In Yukon, the King's Printer has been in existence since 1976.
 It performs its basic function as a legislative printer, comptroller of stationery, printer for the departments, publisher of The Yukon Gazette, and printer of the proceedings of the Legislative Assembly.

 United Kingdom

-The holder of the letters patent has the nearly exclusive right of printing, publishing and importing the Authorized Version of the Bible and Book of Common Prayer within the United Kingdom's jurisdiction.
+The holder of the letters patent has the nearly exclusive right of printing, publishing and importing the Authorised Version of the Bible and Book of Common Prayer within the United Kingdom's jurisdiction.
 There are three exceptions which apply to this right.
 One is that the office of King's Printer only extends to England, Wales and Northern Ireland.
 Within Scotland the rights to the King James Bible are administered for the Crown by the Bible Board, which holds the office of His Majesty's sole and only Master Printers and which licenses the printing of the Bible, New Testament and Book of Psalms.
-The other two exceptions are that separate sets of letters patent grant the Oxford University Press and Cambridge University Press the right to print and distribute the Authorized Version of the Bible and the Book of Common Prayer regardless of who holds the office of King's Printer.
+The other two exceptions are that separate sets of letters patent grant the Oxford University Press and Cambridge University Press the right to print and distribute the Authorised Version of the Bible and the Book of Common Prayer regardless of who holds the office of King's Printer.

-In 1767 Charles Eyre received a patent as the King's Printer and from 1787 Andrew Strahan operated with Eyre in the same role.
+In 1767 Charles Eyre received a patent as the King's Printer and a few years later Andrew Strahan operated with Eyre in the same role.
 Following Strahan's retirement in 1819 his nephews Andrew and Robert Spottiswoode continued to work as the King's Printer and were later to run the firms Spottiswoode and Co. and Eyre & Spottiswoode.
 From 1875 George Edward Eyre and William Spottiswoode were "printers to the Queen's most excellent majesty for Her Majesty's Stationery Office".
 In 1901 after the accession of King Edward VII the firm of Eyre & Spottiswoode was "re-appointed King's Printer".

-The current holder of the office of King's Printer is Cambridge University Press.

 The Controller of HMSO is appointed by Letters Patent to the office of King's Printer of Acts of Parliament.
+As of 2016, the office of King's Printer of Acts of Parliament is held by the Chief Executive and Keeper of The National Archives, Jeff James.